humbug/humbug/README.md

 defined timeout to execute (perhaps an infinite loop which mutations will infrequently create in source code).

+Kills, errors and timeouts are all counted as detected mutations.
+We report errors in the logs on the off chance that Humbug itself encountered an internal error, i.e. a bug to be reported as an issue here!

 The example summary results reported a number of statistics:
 * The headline news is that 68% of mutations which were covered by unit tests were detected by your unit tests.
 Analysing the log may assist in improving that score.